Real-World Evaluation of two Cooperative Intersection Management Approaches: Real-World Experiments

 \section{Real-World Experiments}

 To support our simulative results, we also conducted test drives in real-world traffic.
-Although a similar quantitative evaluation as in simulation is not possible, this shows that our cooperative maneuver planning system can be successfully deployed to a real-world setup of connected intelligent infrastructure and CAVs.
+Although a similar comparative evaluation as in simulation is not possible due to fluctuating real-world traffic conditions, this shows that our cooperative maneuver planning system can be successfully deployed to a real-world setup of connected intelligent infrastructure and CAVs.